-Energy Supplement payments are paid automatically at the same time as regular payment cycles for pensioners, other income support recipients, families receiving Family Tax Benefit payments, Seniors Supplement recipients, youth and student payments recipients and Disability Support Pension recipients aged under 21 without dependent children.
+Energy Supplement payments are paid automatically at the same time as regular payment cycles for pensioners, other income support recipients, families receiving Family Tax Benefit payments, youth and student payments recipients and Disability Support Pension recipients aged under 21 without dependent children.

 Most pension, allowance and family payment recipients can choose to receive the supplement with their regular fortnightly payment or quarterly in arrears.
-Commonwealth Seniors Health Card holders who receive the Seniors Supplement will receive the Energy Supplement quarterly in arrears with their Seniors Supplement payment.
+Eligible Commonwealth Seniors Health Card holders will receive the Energy Supplement quarterly in arrears.